All Case Files

 Brand Strategy, Verbal Identity, Visual System

 Leucine was founded in 2019 as a pharma cleaning-validation startup.
-I joined as Day-1 designer in 2020 and spent six years building it into a multi-product platform: CLEEN (cleaning validation, 60+ pharma enterprises, 250+ GMP facilities), DWI → ePBR → eBMR → MES (51 enterprise customers, 370+ plants, 8,000+ concurrent operators at Cipla), and Cortex (the AI surface that landed in 2025).
-By 2025 I was Head of Design with a five-person team underneath me.
+I joined as Day-1 designer in 2020 and spent six years building it into a multi-product platform: CLEEN (cleaning validation, 60+ pharma enterprises, 250+ GMP facilities) and DWI → ePBR → eBMR → MES (51 enterprise customers, 370+ plants, 8,000+ concurrent operators at Cipla).
+By 2025 I was Head of Design with a five-person team.

-The product had matured into a regulated SaaS used by Quality Heads, plant operators and regulators across four continents.
-The company brand had not.
-The website, sales decks, business cards, signage, trade booths and merch were all running on a stock-feeling symbol, no defined voice, and whatever color the deck template defaulted to.
+The product had matured into regulated SaaS used by Quality Heads, plant operators, and regulators across four continents.
+The company brand had not — the website, decks, business cards, signage, and merch all ran on a stock-feeling symbol, no defined voice, and whatever colour the deck template defaulted to.
 Pharma is a trust-driven industry; you cannot ship audit-ready software wrapped in unaudited graphic design.

-In 2025 I took a parallel mandate as Design & Growth Lead and ran a separate brand track from the product design team.
-Two NID graduates worked under me.
-I wrote the positioning, set the verbal voice, designed the visual system, codified it into a 56-page brand book, and produced 15+ touchpoints — digital and physical — in two months.
+So in 2025 I took a parallel mandate as Design & Growth Lead and ran a separate brand track.
+With two NID graduates, I wrote the positioning, set the verbal voice, designed the visual system, codified it into a 56-page brand book, and produced 15+ touchpoints — digital and physical — in two months.

 Six years of product depth.
 Zero documented brand.

 CLEEN was selling into Top-5 pharma.
 MES was running on Cipla shopfloors.
-Sales was pitching Quality Heads at companies with three-letter compliance acronyms in every room.
-And every outbound surface — deck, email, business card, trade booth standee, merch — was being designed one-off by whoever was free, against no shared answer to four basic questions: what do we sound like, what color are we, what type do we set in, and what does “on-brand” even mean.
-In a regulated buyer’s inbox, inconsistency isn’t a vibe problem; it’s a credibility problem.
+Sales was pitching Quality Heads in rooms full of three-letter compliance acronyms.
+And every outbound surface — deck, email, business card, standee, merch — was designed one-off by whoever was free, against no shared answer to four basic questions: what do we sound like, what colour are we, what type do we set in, and what does “on-brand” even mean.
+In a regulated buyer's inbox, inconsistency isn't a vibe problem; it's a credibility problem.

 Verbal identity

-No documented voice.
-No characteristics.
-No rules for what we can and cannot say.
+No characteristics, no rules for what we can and cannot say.

 Logo system